EliederSousa/Project-Euler/README.md

 # Project-Euler
-My Project-Euler answers that are out of the box.
+My Project-Euler answers that are (or not) out of the box.